Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Natural policy gradient primal-dual method

 \subsection{Constrained policy optimization methods}

-We briefly summarize three basic algorithms that can be employed to solve the primal problem~\eqref{eq.cmdp.p}.
+We summarize three basic optimization methods that can be employed to solve the primal problem~\eqref{eq.cmdp.p}.
 We assume that the value function and the policy gradient can be evaluated exactly for any given policy.

 We first introduce some useful definitions.
-The discounted visitation distribution $d_{s_0}^\pi$ of a policy $\pi$ and its expectation over the initial distribution $\rho$ are respectively given by,
+The discounted visitation distribution $d_{s_0}^\pi$ of a policy $\pi$ and its expectation over the initial distribution $\rho$ are, respectively, given by